Rajitha9595/Rajitha9595/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Jmeter
-- 🌱 I’m currently learning ...git hub
 - 👯 I’m looking to collaborate on ...AI
-- 🤔 I’m looking for help with ...JAVA
-- 💬 Ask me about ...Load Runner
-- 📫 How to reach me: ...+1 6605281600
 - 😄 Pronouns: ...Rajitha
 - ⚡ Fun fact: ...